The Educational CyberPlayGround Educational CyberPlayGround

 The American Folklife Center (AFC) at the Library of Congress will honor the exemplary career of the "dean of laborlore," Archie Green.
 Beginning in the post-war years, Green's seminal investigations into the expressive cultural traditions of a broad range of working communities -- miners, tinsmiths, textile workers, railroad workers, coal miners, and cowboys -- influenced a generation of scholarship on occupational culture and working life.
 He is a noted labor historian, union organizer, shipwright and also emeritus university professor of Folklore and English.

-ETYMOLOGY OF THE ROOTS OF BOOGIE WOOGIE
+ETYMOLOGY of and THE ROOTS OF BOOGIE WOOGIE

 Etymology of Rock 'n Roll